Production of The Batman (film): Editing

 The editing for The Batman was challenging due to the COVID-19 pandemic.
 After production wrapped in 2021, the post-production team was set up on the Warner Bros. lot in Burbank, California.
 Hula Post set up the workflow and installed nine Avid editing systems.
 Due to the strict COVID-19 protocols the studio implemented, editors William Hoy and Tyler Nelson could not sit with Reeves side by side, which was how they were accustomed to working.
 The solution was to set Reeves up in a separate room with the ability to mirror what was on both editors' Avids, their assistant editors as well as other members of the team.
 Reeves was given a non-working Avid with a mixing board, a 5.1 surround sound setup, a 65 in OLED playback monitor, and desktop screen playbacks which imitated Reeves looking over the shoulders of Hoy and Nelson.
 According to Hula Post's Senior Support Engineer, James Tejada, this environment was created so the entire editing team could work collaboratively and see each other's playbacks using additional hardware.
 Two Mac Minis connected to a local NEXIS network allowed Reeves to perform multiple screen shares, with the addition of a video switcher to provide access to outputs from any Avid used by the entire editing team.
 It was the first time such a unique dynamic was deployed.
-The Batmobile chase was the first scene that sound editor Will Files worked on, and he used a bottle rocket sound effect as the basis for how the car sounded.
-Files worked with Douglas Murray and Andy Nelson to complete the sequence.
+The Batmobile car chase was the first scene that sound designer Will Files worked on, and he used a bottle rocket sound effect as the basis for how the car sounded.
+Files collaborated with Douglas Murray and Andy Nelson to complete the sequence.
 The Batmobile's main engine noise came from a Ford big block engine, while the supercharger sound effect was a reversed World War II Jeep recording.